bridgetmaddison/bridgetmaddisoncbt-site/content/about-you.md

 * Post Traumatic Stress Disorder (PTSD)

 I am experienced and trained in the individual evidence based protocols for each of these problems and this informs my practice.
-However, my experience of real people tells me that few people actually fit into these neat boxes and a broader or ‘transdiagnostic’ approach can be beneficial.
+However, my experience of real people tells me that few people actually fit into these neat boxes and a broader or 'transdiagnostic' approach can be beneficial.

+My specialist interest area and an area in which I have considerable experience is working with OCD (Obsessive Compulsive Disorder) and particularly 'Pure O' (a form of OCD in which a person experiences obsessive, unwanted thoughts without visible compulsions or rituals).
+There are many subtypes within Pure O that span a wide range of themes.
+See [here](https://www.mind.org.uk/information-support/types-of-mental-health-problems/obsessive-compulsive-disorder-ocd/symptoms-of-ocd/) for more information on this form of OCD.

 I have a strong interest and considerable experience in the following areas for which an ACT approach has been found to be particularly beneficial: